php-telegram-bot/core/README.md

 ### Channels Support

 All methods implemented can be used to manage channels.
-With admin interface you can manage your channel directly with your bot private chat.
+With [admin commands](#admin-commands) you can manage your channel directly with your bot private chat.

 ### Commands